 The dinner area has that half indoor half outdoor feel, with a profusion of plants, Indian decorative pieces and unfussy furniture.
 The view across the room from our table was full of climbing jasmine:

-The bougainvillea in the dining room was a riot of colour:
+The bougainvillaea in the dining room was a riot of colour:

 A short stroll around the nursery was required to ease our delightful lunch down.
 It is full of nooks and crannies, temptingly healthy plants for sale and fabulous displays

-I’ve never seen a rose tree like this and I think my face say it all!
+I’ve never seen a rose tree like this and I think my face says it all!

 I was really pleased to find out that Petersham Nurseries is a family run business, a welcome change from the invasion of the chains, some of which are very good but there is nothing quite like a one-off family loved place.

 As I was treated to lunch it would be indelicate to mention the price so for this and more about Petersham Nurseries check here!